Last updated: August 09, 2017 | See all Documentation

 Revoking certificates does not reset rate limits, because the resources used to issue those certificates have already been consumed.

-We recently (April 2017) introduced a Failed Validation limit of 5 failures per account, per hostname, per hour.
-This limit will be higher on staging so you can use staging to debug connectivity problems.
+There is a Failed Validation limit of 5 failures per account, per hostname, per hour.
+This limit is higher on our staging environment, so you can use that environment to debug connectivity problems.

 The “new-reg”, “new-authz” and “new-cert” endpoints have an Overall Requests limit of 20 per second.
-All other endpoints have an Overall Requests limit of 2000 per second.
+The “/directory” endpoint and the “/acme” directory & subdirectories have an Overall Requests limit of 40 requests per second.

 We have two other limits that you’re very unlikely to run into.